Emergency population warning: France

 In France, the population warning is made via air raid siren.
 This network is called the "Réseau national d'alerte" (RNA).
 The system is inherited from the air-raid siren network (défense passive) developed before World War II.
 It consists of about 4,500 electronic or electromechanical sirens placed all over France.

 In some cases, the warning signal may be played by a mobile system installed on the fire department's vehicles.

-The warning signal is described by décret (by law) of March 23, 2007.
+The warning signal is described by décret (by law) of 23 March 2007.
 It consists in a modulated sound going up and down (up to 380 Hz) during the first minute, and repeated three times.
 The end of alert is a continuous signal lasting 30 seconds.

-The system is tested the first Wednesday of every month at 11.45 in the north, 12.00 in the center, and at 12.15 in the south; for tests, the modulated signal is played only once.
+The system is tested the first Wednesday of every month at 11.45 in the north, 12.00 in the centre, and at 12.15 in the south; for tests, the modulated signal is played only once.

 When the warning signal sounds, people are expected to remain at home or the building they are in and listen to further instructions on radio via France Info, France Inter, or local stations.

 Instructions may also be announced by police or fire department vehicles.